Vyral/jessie-walters-recruiting/_posts/2020-08-18-when-should-you-do-prospecting.md

 If for some reason you can’t devote that time to prospecting, then do it between 4 p.m. and 7 p.m.
 Both of these times will work, but the morning has proven to be most effective.

-If you’re having trouble fitting prospecting into your business, feel free to reach out to me via phone at (254) 598-2272 or <u><a href="mailto:jessie@jdwaltersrealestate.com">email me</a></u>. and I’ll help you negotiate your time to get new buyers and sellers consistently.
+If you’re having trouble fitting prospecting into your business, feel free to reach out to me via phone at (254) 598-2272 or <u><a href="mailto:jessie@jdwaltersrealestate.com">email me</a></u>&nbsp;and I’ll help you negotiate your time to get new buyers and sellers consistently.
 As always, if you have any questions, please contact me as well.

 {% include full-post-cta.html %}